johan-andersson01/swedef/readme.md

 # swedef

-swedef is a script that lets you find the definition, conjugation, and ethymology of swedish words.
+swedef is a script that lets you find the definition, conjugation, and etymology of Swedish words.

 The script relies on the dictionaries SAOL, SAOB, and SO, available from [svenska.se](https://svenska.se).